electron-userland/electron-builder/CONTRIBUTING.md

 - log of the terminal output
 - node version
 - npm version
-- on which system do you want to create installers (Win/MacOS,Linux)
+- on which system do you want to create installers (OS X, Windows or Linux)

-## Pull requests notes

-### Editor settings
-- please set up your editor to use two spaces
-- remove spaces at line endings or empty lines
-- make sure all files end with one empty line

-### Coding style

-#### I really like spaces, because I think they improve the readability a lot.
-Please try to keep that in mind.
+# Pull Requests

-To check that your contributions match the given coding style make sure `npm test` passes.
+To check that your contributions match the project coding style make sure `npm test` passes.
-We use [ESLint](http://eslint.org/) to guarantee a consistent coding style.

-#### Please try to stick to line max character number of 80.

-I know that it is sometimes unavoidable to go over it.
-But function arguments and long if-conditions can include line breaks. ;)
+[git-lfs](https://git-lfs.github.com) is required (use `git lfs pull` to download files when git-lfs was installed after git clone).

 ## Git Commit Guidelines
 We use [semantic-release](https://github.com/semantic-release/semantic-release), so we have very precise rules over how our git commit messages can be formatted.